 For this recipe, I cooked the dry black beans, using a pressure cooker.
 Click on the link to learn how to cook Dry Black Beans with a Pressure Cooker.
 If you do not have a pressure cooker, don’t panic because we have another link on how to cook Dry Beans on the Stovetop.

-Let’s Get Ready to Add the Ingredients!
+Let’s Get Ready to Add the Ingredients to the Soup!

 Place the cooked black beans with liquid (whether cooked with pressure cooker or stovetop) into a large saucepan.